CountTRuCoLa: Rule Learning for Interpretable Temporal Knowledge Graph Forecasting: Experiments

-We follow the \textbf{evaluation protocol} from~\cite{gastinger2023eval}, and use the TGB 2.0 evaluation framework~\cite{gastinger2024tgb}.
-We report time-aware filtered mean reciprocal rank (MRR) and Hits@10.
+We follow the {evaluation protocol} from~\cite{gastinger2023eval}, and use the TGB 2.0 evaluation framework~\cite{gastinger2024tgb}.
+We report time-aware filtered mean reciprocal rank (MRR) and Hits@10\footnote{More results in the Supplementary Material: Hits@1 and Hits@3 in Section~F.5, variance across repetitions in Section~F.6, and a significance test in Section~F.7.}.
+The time-aware filter setting excludes from the candidate set, for a given query, temporally conflicting candidates that are known to be true at the query timestamp~\cite{gastinger2023eval}.
 All experiments are conducted for single-step prediction.

-We \textbf{compare our model to 8 methods} of the 23 methods described in Section~\ref{sec:relwork}, as well as the two heuristic baselines EdgeBank and the Recurrency Baseline (Rec.B).
-Unless otherwise stated, we report results for these 10 methods based on the evaluations in~\cite{gastinger2024tgb} (for the TGB 2.0 datasets) and~\cite{gastinger2023eval} (for all other datasets).
-For TiRGN, we report the results from the original papers and perform a sanity check of the released code.
-We exclude 15 prior methods from direct comparison for reasons such as incompatible evaluation protocols, unavailable code, or differences in datasets; detailed justifications are provided in the supplementary material.
+We compare our model to 11 of the 31 methods described in Section~\ref{sec:relwork}, as well as the baselines EdgeBank~\cite{poursafaei_towards_2022} and Recurrency Baseline (Rec.B)~\cite{gastinger2024baselines}.
+Unless otherwise stated, we report results for these 13 methods based on the evaluations in~\cite{gastinger2024tgb} (TGB 2.0 datasets) and~\cite{gastinger2023eval} (all other datasets).
+For TiRGN and CognTKE, we use the reported results and performed a sanity check of the released code.
+Since CognTKE achieves the best performance among related methods, we additionally ran the authors’ code on datasets not included in their study (\texttt{GDELT}, \texttt{YAGO}, and TGB~2.0 datasets).
+We also verified the reproducibility of the reported scores by comparing our and the originally reported scores on \texttt{ICEWS14}, which were the same.
+Since for TempValid and DiMNet we could not reproduce the scores (Supplementary Material, Section~C.2), we rerun TempValid and DiMNet on all datasets.
+We excluded 20 prior methods from comparison for reasons including unavailable code, incompatible evaluation protocols, or missing reproducibility information; details are in the Supplementary Material (Section~C.1).

-All experiments run on a SLURM-managed CPU cluster running the AlmaLinux 9.5 operating system.
-Nodes featured Intel Xeon (E5-2640 v2/v3/v4, Silver 4114) and AMD EPYC (7413, 7713P, 9474F) processors, with up to 96 cores and 1.5 TB RAM per node.
-We did not use GPUs.